andy1764/Distributed-ComBat/README.md

 3. After sharing the central location output file, have data coordinators adapt the *dCombat_site_sample.R* code to run a second step, which outputs another set of summary statistics for the last step.
 4. Share the second set of summary statistics with the central location, which updates *dCombat_central_sample.R* to output a final set of harmonization parameters.
 5. Send these harmonization parameters to each site, which can then perform the final dComBat locally.

+## 3. In other programming languages
+The Python version of this code is available in a separate repository: https://github.com/Terf/neuroCombat/tree/master/distributedCombat